coder/coder/coderd/rbac/USAGE.md

 ## Creating a new entity

-If you're creating a new resource which has to be owned by users of differing roles, you need to create a new RBAC resource.
+If you're creating a new resource which has to be acted upon by users of differing roles, you need to create a new RBAC resource.

 Let's say we're adding a new table called `frobulators` (we'll use this table later):